Balzac (band): The Deranged Mad Zombies

 The Deranged Mad Zombies, like Zodiac, is a band composed of the same members of Balzac; it first appeared in 2006.
 The name came from various influences of singer-songwriter Hirosuke.
 "Deranged" comes from the title of one of his favorite movies.
 "Mad" derives from the name of one of his favorite Japanese bands, the Mad Capsule Markets.
 "Zombies" is taken from The Misfits song "Astrozombies".
 More than a side-project, this band is an experiment by the band members who felt like doing it just for fun.
 All the songs released under this name are in fact Balzac songs, mixed down rougher and trashier, giving each song more of a lo-fi and under-produced sound.
 For the full-length album the band launched under this moniker, they kept their identities hidden using nicknames and showing no track list or band photo on the package.
 Only 20 copies of the self-titled CD were pre-ordered before the fans found that this was in fact Balzac in disguise.
 So far the band has released two more albums and one official bootleg under this name.

 728 Misfits: Naniwa Misfits

 728 Misfits, also known as Naniwa Misfits, is a Misfits cover band formed by Balzac.
 This is the less known side-project of the band and the only one without any official releases.
 So far Balzac has kept this band only for special and rare live events, without any known plans to release any singles or albums using this alter-ego.
-Peer-to-peer programs around the Internet have circulated a bootleg containing a rehearsal of this band, as well as a bootleg video of their famous live event at Molotov Club in Hamburg, Germany.
+Peer-to-peer programs around the Internet have circulated a bootleg containing a rehearsal of this band, as well as a bootleg video of their famous live event at Molotow Club in Hamburg, Germany.